Region 5 Student Poster Competition Rules

 - Give judges 5 minutes time for Q/A and 5 minutes time after Q/A to complete their assessments.

-- Time presentations, Q/A, and assessments and terminate if going over the allocated time (allocated presentation time at AC level is 10 minutes and allocated presentation time at RC level is 15 minutes)
+- Time presentations, Q/A, and assessments and terminate if going over the allocated time (allocated presentation time at Area Contest level is 10 minutes and allocated presentation time at Region Contest level is 15 minutes)

-- The AC Chair Only – Sets up and moderates online meeting (e.g., WebEx, Zoom, or Teams) for presentations to be conducted by screen sharing to the judges.
+- The Area Contest Chair Only – Sets up and moderates online meeting (e.g., WebEx, Zoom, or Teams) if necessary for presentations to be conducted by screen sharing to the judges.

 - Presentation slides not in PDF or PowerPoint format will be disqualified.
 Presentations without a title/author/affiliation slide and an originality/acknowledgements slide will be disqualified.
 The originality/acknowledgements slide should state the originality of the work, listing specific contributions of each author, and naming faculty advisor or mentor if any.